 There is historical precedent for this myth.
 According to a study in the Journal of Psychiatry & Neuroscience: ”It was once believed that for most women pregnancy could provide protection against psychiatric disorders.”
 Dr. Margaret Spinelli, a clinical professor of psychiatry at Columbia University Medical Center, notes that a century ago, doctors were likely to blame depression on hormones.
 In the cases where women were taken seriously, Spinelli says a standard treatment in the mid-20th century was electroshock therapy, a procedure—now generally reserved for “severe psychiatric disorders in the pregnancy period.”
 Although such theories have since been disproven, their vestiges live on in cultural taboos.

 In January, the United States Preventative Services Task Force (USPSTF) issued a long-overdue recommendation that healthcare providers screen for depression during pregnancy.
 It’s a step in the right direction.
 Still, there remain significant barriers to meaningful, institutionalized change: According to a 2012 survey conducted by Slate, nearly one-third of medical providers were “outright dismissive of their patients’ moods.”
 One respondent said her doctor just advised that she “stop watching [too] many soap operas.”
-“It was once believed that for most women pregnancy could provide protection against psychiatric disorders.”

 With so much pushback, it’s no wonder a 2015 study published in Nurse Practitioner found an estimated 80% of depressed pregnant women are never identified.
 Cheryl Anderson, one of the study’s lead researchers and an associate professor at the University of Texas-Arlington College of Nursing and Health Innovation, says the recommendations simply don’t go far enough when it comes to expectant mothers’ mental wellness.
 “There’s no routine assessment plan and there’s certainly no follow through,” she says.